abstractmachine/interaction-design-tools/README.md

 Install a Python Virtual Environment.

 ```
+// TODO
 ```

 Install the latest Python version to your virtual environment.

 ```
+// TODO
 ```

 Install the Python package manager `pip3`

 ```
+// TODO
 ```

-Make sure you have the following base Python packages installed:
+Since we do a lot of A.I. experiments, be sure you have the following base Python packages installed:

 - [Pytorch](https://pytorch.org/get-started/locally/)
 - [Numpy](https://numpy.org/install/)